 How did providers cope with these price increases?

 Emotions ran extremely high as web hosting providers scrambled to calculate how to best cope with price increases that they either had to eat, cutting into their already thin profit margins – or risk passing on those control panel price increases to their clients.

 cPanel has been the popular choice of control panels for years

 Many of those web hosting providers had been cPanel partners for over a decade.
 Over those years, cPanel was deemed to be a premier product and was widely accepted as the ‘popular’ choice of clients globally, and rightfully so.

 cPanel has been a fantastic business partner over the years

 Business partnerships were cultivated over those years, with many in the industry getting to know cPanel employees on a professional level, even to the point of considering them friends.
-I know in my attendance at the cPanel conference a year last October in Houston, I thoroughly enjoyed conversing with and partying with the cPanel staff.
+I know in my attendance at the cPanel conference in Houston, I thoroughly enjoyed conversing with and partying with the cPanel staff.

 I was highly impressed by their professionalism and down-to-earth attitudes.
 In the long term, we all understood that what made cPanel different was the actual product itself and how it favorably compared to other control panels on the market.
 Sure it cost more, but not that much more and every additional penny was worth the investment, simply because it outclassed the competition.